NjomzaRexhepi/Library-Management-System/README.md

 # Functionalitites

-This software allows you to log in as three kind of users:
+This software allows you to log in as three account types:

 * Admin
 * Library Staff
 * Member

+## Admin